Time and Location:

 Deep Learning has gained a lot of popularity due to its recent breakthrough results in many real-world applications such as speech recognition, machine translation, image understanding, and robotics.
 The primary idea of deep learning is to build high-level abstractions of the data through multi-layered architectures.
 This course introduces the fundamental principles, algorithms and applications of deep learning.
 It will provide an in-depth understanding of various concepts and popular techniques in deep learning.
-This course is mainly designed for students who are interested in studying deep learning techniques and their practical applications.
+This course is mainly designed for graduate students who are interested in studying deep learning techniques and their practical applications.
 Basic knowledge and understanding of machine learning and data mining algorithms is required.

-The material for this course will be adapted from a wide range of sources, and most of the class discussions will be based on recently published papers in deep learning.
+Books: The material for this course will be adapted from a wide range of sources.
 While there is no single textbook that will be used in this course, the students might find the following books to be useful.

 One of the major components of this course is the final project.
 In this project, students will investigate some interesting aspect of deep learning and apply it to a real-world problem.
 The main purpose of this project is to enable the students to get some hands-on experience in the design and implementation of a practical deep learning system.
 In addition to the core algorithmic aspects, the performance of the system significantly depends on some specific domain-dependent expert knowledge in the application field (such as business intelligence, imaging, robotics, text analysis, e-commerce, etc.).
-More details about the project proposal and project submission will be provided at a later time.
+More details about the project proposal and project submission will be provided in early October.

 The final grades will be relative to others in the class.

 Students are encouraged to discuss with the instructor about any special needs or special accommodations as soon as they become aware of such needs.
 Those seeking accommodations based on disabilities should obtain a Faculty Letter from the Services for Students with Disabilities office (540-231-0858) located in Lavery Hall, Suite 310 (http://www.ssd.vt.edu).